Dorstenia

 Dorstenia is a genus within the mulberry family, Moraceae.
 Depending on the author, there are said to be 100 to 170 species within this genus, second only in number to the genus Ficus within Moraceae.
+Plants of the World Online currently accepts 122 species.
 Dorstenia species are mainly known for their unusual inflorescences and growth habits.
 Dorstenia is named in honor of the German physician and botanist Theodor Dorsten (1492–1552).
 The type species is Dorstenia contrajerva.